Blood pressure should be basically stable. If it regularly changes from very high to very low, a person can experience a range of complications.

 - Consuming less sodium: Excessively salty foods can cause sharp increases in blood pressure.

 - Reducing the intake of caffeine: Caffeinated drinks can cause temporary spikes in blood pressure, and may make anxiety worse.

 Consult a doctor for personalized guidance.

-Regular fluctuations in blood pressure can increase the risk of:
+Regular fluctuations in blood pressure can increase the

 - a heart attack

 - vision loss

 Healthy lifestyle choices, and in some cases medication, can resolve fluctuations in blood pressure.

 A person should have their blood pressure checked regularly, and seek treatment for any conditions that may affect it.

 While fluctuations in blood pressure can be dangerous, medications and lifestyle changes can manage the situation.